adrirubio/arduino-simon-says/README.md

 # arduino-simon-says
 Minimal Simon‑Says game for Arduino: 4 LEDs, 4 buttons
+This project recreates the classic Simon Says Game where it tests your memory to remember longer and longer sequences of lights.

 ## Demo & Full Video
 Watch a quick preview below (GIF), or download the full demo video

 ### Preview (GIF)